onap/policy-parent/docs/clamp/acm/acm-participant-guide.rst

 Any new functionality in the future will be wrapped by this class.

 **Note**: this class needs intermediaryApi and it should be passed by constructor.
 It is declared as protected and can be used.
-Default implementation are supported for the methods: lock, unlock, update, migrate, delete, prime, deprime, handleRestartComposition and handleRestartInstance.
+Default implementation are supported for the methods: lock, unlock, update, migrate, delete, prime and deprime.

 Methods: deploy, undeploy, lock, unlock and delete